jescalan/axis-rails/readme.md

 This gem adds [roots-css](https://github.com/jenius/roots-css) to your rails app, and adds support for the more concise and jade-like [slim](http://slim-lang.com/).

+**NOTE:** Because of an open issue in ruby-stylus, the using the asset pipeline in rails stylus code is currently not supported.
+Looking into fixing this is fairly high on my prioirities list, let me know if you want to get involved.

 ### Installation

 - Add `gem 'roots-rails'` to your gemfile.